 FAQs

-Below are commonly asked questions about the structure of the West Yorkshire Combined Authority and how it is run.
+Below are commonly asked questions about the structure of the West Yorkshire Combined Authority and how it operates.

 What is a 'combined authority'?